1. go to sites-available folder in /etc/apache2/sites-available

 (SizeofDatabase × NumberOfReplicas × 1.1 ) / NumberOfDataNodes

-So if you have a database that is 1 GB of size, you would need 1.1 GB RAM on each node!
+So if you have a database that is 1 GB of size, you would need 1.1 GB RAM on each node! - The cluster management node listens on port 1186, and anyone can connect.
+So that's definitely not secure, and therefore you should run your cluster in an isolated private network!

 It's a good idea to have a look at the MySQL Cluster FAQ: http://dev.mysql.com/doc/refman/5.0/en/mysql-cluster-faq.html and also at the MySQL Cluster documentation: http://dev.mysql.com/doc/refman/5.0/en/ndbcluster.html